* This is the Consumer Version. *

 Dehydration eventually develops in people with widespread burns, because fluid seeps from the blood to the burned tissues and, if burns are deep and extensive enough, to the whole body.

-Shock develops if dehydration is severe (see Shock).
+Shock develops if dehydration is severe (see page Low Blood Pressure and Shock).

 Chemical imbalances can result from extensive burns.